 ZRX Smart contract Risk: B+

 0x is one of the oldest projects on Ethereum, helping exchange ERC tokens since October 2016.
-The latest contract deployed in August 2017 now holds over a million transactions.
+The latest contract deployed in August 2017 now holds over 1.5 million transactions.

 ZRX Counterparty Risk: B+

 The project is completely decentralised and can continue to function even if the 0x team ceases to exist.
-It has a strong community with over 100,000 holders.
+It has a strong community with nearly 170,000 holders.